 In the environment plants compete for nitrogen fertiliser with microorganisms, these microorganisms change the form of nitrogen rapidly from amine to ammonium to nitrate (with various other steps along the way).
 Nitrogen changes from non leaching forms to gaseous forms (ammonia gas) which are volatilised, and leachable forms (nitrates) which leach to groundwater.

 The crop does not receive all the nitrogen applied and what it does get it takes up mostly in the form of nitrate regardless of what form is applied.
 The nitrogen not taken up is lost from system via volatilisation, leaching, and competition organisms (weeds, and microorganisms).

-Form of nitrogen alters where strawberry plants allocate growth
+The form of nitrogen alters where strawberry plants allocate growth.

 Although nitrate, ammonium and amine nitrogen forms all contain nitrogen and can be used as sources by plants, they are chemically quite different and are processed by the plant differently.